m8sec/subscraper/README.md

 ## Contribute
 Contribute to the project by:
-* Downloading and sharing the tool!
+* Like and share the tool!
 * Create an issue to report new enumeration techniques or, better yet, develop a module and initiate a PR.